UEFA.com works better on other browsers

 ✅ Using public transport to go between and within the Host Cities and avoid car travel

-Düsseldorf ticket holders are entitled to a 36 Hour Travel Pass for the entire VRR (Verkehrsverbund Rhein-Ruhr) and VRS (Verkehrsverbund Rhein-Sieg) networks at no additional cost!
-The networks cover a vast area beyond Düsseldorf’s city borders, including Cologne, Gelsenkirchen and Dortmund, so you can discover the entire whole region by public transport.
+Düsseldorf ticket holders are entitled to a 36 Hour Travel Pass for the entire VRR (Verkehrsverbund Rhein-Ruhr) network and the entire VRS (Verkehrsverbund Rhein-Sieg) network at no additional cost!
+These two transport networks extend far beyond the borders of Düsseldorf and also include cities such as Cologne, Gelsenkirchen and Dortmund.
+This means you can easily explore the entire region by public transport.

 36 Hour Travel Pass